What is Juneteenth?

 2. Join Ms. Opal Lee’s Walk

-recognized nationally.
-Ms. Opal Lee’s Walk is a 2.5 mile walk to represent the amount of time it took for
+Opal Lee is considered the “Grandmother of Juneteeth” for her leading efforts to get Juneteeth recognized nationally.
+Ms. Opal Lee’s Walk is a 2.5 mile walk to represent the amount of time it took for word to reach all enslaved people about the Emancipation Proclamation.
+Get outside and celebrate in your own community.

-3. Watch media that educates about Black History
+3. Watch Media that Educates about Black History

 There are various differnt ways to educate yourself and those around you about Juneteeth.
 There are